tinymce/tinymce-docs/ui-components/dialog.md

 ### Footer buttons

 A **button** is a clickable component that can contain text or an icon.
-There are two types of buttons (primary and secondary buttons), though the only difference is that they are styled differently.
+There are three types of buttons (primary, secondary and menu buttons).
+Primary and secondary buttons will perform an action when clicked, however they are styled differently.
 Primary buttons are intended to stand out.
 The color will depend on the chosen [skin]({{site.baseurl}}/general-configuration-guide/customize-ui/#skins).
+Menu buttons instead of performing an action will open a menu with more options when clicked.

 > Note: Dialog footer buttons are different to [dialog panel buttons]({{site.baseurl}}/ui-components/dialogcomponents/#button).